FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

  * `:::freefem popsize=` Integer value used to change the sample size.
 The default value is $4+ \lfloor 3\ln (n) \rfloor$.
 Increasing the population size usually improves the global search capabilities at the cost of an at most linear reduction of the convergence speed with respect to `:::freefem popsize`.

  * `:::freefem paramFile=` This `:::freefem string` type parameter allows the user to pass all the parameters using an extern file as in Hansen's original code.
 More parameters related to the CMA-ES algorithm can be changed with this file.
-A sample of it can be found in the `:::freefem examples++-load/ffCMAES/` folder under the name `:::freefem initials.par` $\codered$.
 Note that the parameters passed to the CMAES function in the __`FreeFem++`__ script will be ignored if an input parameters file is given.

 ## IPOPT